V2grad/line-up/backend/readme.md

 source venv/bin/activate
 ```

-If you saw `(venv)` at the front of your current commandline, then you have successfully enter virtual environment
+If you saw `(venv)` at the front of your current commandline, then you have successfully entered virtual environment.

 #### Exit venv